vittorioexp/vittorioexp/README.md

 - 🤗 Welcome to my GitHub profile!
 - 💻 My name is @vittorioexp and I am passionate about software.
-- 🌱 I am constantly seeking to expand my knowledge, and currently learning about `Angular` and `Flutter`.
+- 🌱 I am constantly seeking to expand my knowledge, and currently learning about `React`.
 - 📚 I believe in sharing my knowledge and experiences with others, which is why I publish project samples on my GitHub profile.
 - 🙌 If you would like to connect with me, please feel free to [reach out on LinkedIn](https://www.linkedin.com/in/vittorioexp/?locale=en_US).
 Thank you for visiting my profile!